-The Certificate holder has executed an End User Agreement.
+the Subscriber has executed a Subscriber Agreement.

 Audits.
-DigiCert may audit OSG Administrator’s compliance with this Agreement and the RPS at any time and at OSG Administrator’s reasonable expense.
+DigiCert may audit a Registration Authority’s compliance with this Agreement and the RPS at any time and at OSG Administrator’s reasonable expense.
 Whenever possible, DigiCert shall conduct the audit remotely from DigiCert’s office.
-OSG Administrator may submit document requests related to the audit electronically.
+OSG Administrator may submit documents related to an audit electronically.
 If industry standards or cross-certification requirements change and require OSG Administrator to obtain a WebTrust or similar third-party audit, OSG Administrator shall obtain the audit from a qualified auditor at OSG Administrator’s own expense.

 Restrictions.
-OSG Administrator shall not:
+Registration Authorities shall not:

 interfere with the proper functioning of a DigiCert website or circumvent or attempt to circumvent any security measures used to secure DigiCert’s systems,